-Appletree Country Park ticks all the boxes that Lisa and I look for in a place to take our dog Regan away for a few days.
+Appletree Holiday Park ticks all the boxes that Lisa and I look for in a place to take our dog Regan away for a few days.
 Dogs are welcome in most areas of the park and treated as part of the family.

 Lisa couldn’t make this trip as she had to stay at home to finish preparations for her sister’s hen do the next day.
-But the first thing I said to her after arriving home afterwards was that we should book a stay at Appletree Country Park with the dog for later in the year.
+But the first thing I said to her after arriving home afterwards was that we should book a stay at Appletree Holiday Park with the dog for later in the year.
 It’s so perfect for a little couple-and-dog family!